morkro/FrontBook/README.md

 - Add unit testing with karma and jasmine

 ## Usage
-Feel free to add, edit or remove everything you want.
+Feel free to add, edit or remove anything you want.

 ## Contributing
 If you want to improve something or have found any issues, please let me now by opening an issue here on Github or contacting me via mail.